 \section{Introduction}

-The task of text recognition is an area in which deep learning has proven itself perfectly.
-There are quite a lot of datasets for training models and comparing them with each other (see Section \ref{related_works} for more details).
-However, in the recognition of handwritten text, especially historical documents, things are much worse \cite{gruning2018read,murdock2015icdar}, since there are only a few open datasets and the quality of recognition is much lower (see comparison in Table \ref{tab:clovaai-benchmark-result-table-2}).
+Text recognition is an area in which deep learning has proven itself perfectly.
+However, the situation in handwritten text recognition (HTR), especially with historical documents, are much worse \cite{gruning2018read,murdock2015icdar}.
+Since there are only a few open datasets, the quality of trained models' recognition is much lower (see comparison in Table \ref{tab:clovaai-benchmark-result-table-2}).